The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Beyond the schools, the impact of these forests extends into the wider community.
 Children are not the only ones re-engaging with nature—residents of all ages can feel the benefits and take action themselves.

-"People feel very invested in these forests, and they're very joyful things to help reconnect people with each other, reconnect people with nature and give people a sense of civic pride that they've created something beautiful.
+"People feel very invested in these forests.
+Creating a forest is a very joyful activity.
+It helps reconnect people with each other, reconnect people with nature and give people a sense of civic pride that they've created something beautiful and tangible.
 The benefits that people can get from these forests are quite incredible.”

 Coupland reflects on the broader potential of these forests: “We've demonstrated the effects these forests can have on increasing local biodiversity and showing the public that they have the capacity to make a difference.
 If each and every one of us planted a small patch of Banksia woodland—one of these little forests in our backyard or on our verge—we could start to see real change.”